-As one of the greatest musical mysteries, it was believed that the movements of the planets and their relative distances created a certain celestial, humming sound.
+As one of the greatest musical mysteries, it was believed that the movements of the planets and their relative distances created a particular celestial, humming sound.

-This sound can't be heard by humans but is influencing us nevertheless.
+This sound can't be heard by humans but is thought to be influencing us nevertheless...

 In art and music, the golden ratio may be seen as a way to measure a universal sense of beauty and balance.

-In music the golden ratio can be found in the construction of musical phrases and in the larger construction of a sonata form for example.
+In music, the golden ratio can be found in the construction of musical phrases and in the more extensive structure of a sonata form, for example.

-Many times the climax is reached about 2/3 in the phrase- which can loosely be seen as the Golden ratio.
+The climax is often reached approximately 2/3 in the phrase- which can loosely be seen as the Golden ratio.

-You can hear it in a bigger context as well- listen for where the most complex, or dramatic part is in a composition and you will often find it about 2/3 in the piece.
+You can also hear it in a bigger context- listen for where the most complex or dramatic part is in a composition, and you will often find it about 2/3 of the piece!

-"The golden ratio is also apparent in the organization of the sections in the music of Debussy's Reflets dans l'eau (Reflections in Water), from Images (1st series, 1905), "in which the sequence of keys is marked out by the intervals 34, 21, 13 and 8, and the main climax sits at the phi position."
+"The golden ratio is also apparent in the organization of the sections in the music of Debussy's Reflets Dans LL'eau (Reflections in Water), from Images (1st series, 1905), in which the sequence of keys is marked out by the intervals 34, 21, 13 and 8, and the main climax sits at the phi position."

-Composing the music was the easy part- the fun part was to «hide» musical mysteries and riddles relative to the music in the notation, or relating to a biblical text for example, using numbers and visual symbolism.
+Composing the music was easy; the fun part was to «hide» musical mysteries and riddles relative to the music in the notation, For example, relating to a biblical text using numbers and visual symbolism.

-Pythagoras created a useful tool for musicians with the magical wheel of intervals called the Circle of Fifths.
+Pythagoras created a valuable tool for musicians with the magical wheel of intervals called the Circle of Fifths.

-By repeating perfect fifths one after the other, you get back again to the starting pitch, just a lot higher, after exactly 12 times.
+By repeating perfect fifths one after the other, you return to the starting pitch, just a lot higher, after precisely 12 times.

 The easiest way to see this is on a piano.
-If you start on the lowest C and then play a perfect 5th (exactly 3 ½ steps) up you will play a G.
+If you start on the lowest C and then play a perfect 5th (precisely 3 ½ steps) higher, you will play a G.

-Continue like this a perfect fifth up each time you will play all the 12 different pitches used in the western notation in this order: C-G-D-A-E-B-F# (or Gb)- Db-Ab-Eb-Bb-F and back to C.
+Suppose you continue like this, playing a perfect fifth up each time.
+In that case, you will play all the 12 different pitches (used in the western notation) in this order: C-G-D-A-E-B-F# (or Gb)- Db-Ab-Eb-Bb-F and back to C.

-The circle of fifths is useful to see how different notes, scales and chords are related.
-It shows all key signatures, as well as for example C is right next to F and G, which are also the most important chords to use for a piece in C major.
+The circle of fifths is helpful to see how different notes, scales, and chords are related.
+It also shows all key signatures; for example, C is right next to F and G, the most essential chords for a piece in C major.

-One of the "musical mysteries" of natural sound are overtones, or harmonics.
+One of natural sound's "musical mysteries" is overtones or harmonics.